 First, find the center of the mat and mark it with a tiny piece of tape.
 Then decide how tall you want your letters to be.
-Next, apply tape to the mat at the top and bottom of where your lettering will be.
+Next, apply tape at the top and bottom of where your lettering will be.

 Likewise, on your sketch or printout, find the center of the lettering.
-DON’T skip this step…otherwise, your lettering may not be centered!
+DON’T skip this step…otherwise, your lettering may be off center!

-Since the word JOY only has 3 letters, I started with the J for this one.
+Since the word JOY only has three letters, I started with the J for this one.
 The other two, I started in the middle of the word.

 I dare say, your options for paint color and words for your festive mat are extensive!
 I opted to reflect the season in 3 words, JOY, MERRY, and JINGLE!